franckverrot/gem-license-check/README.md

 A summary of the licenses in use (and their repartition) will be reported.

-`gem licenses` supports some options:
+`gem license-check` supports some options:

 * `-license <file name>`: License file to use